 Let’s take an example of a huge private park in your city, which attracts lots of visitors every day.
 Now suppose, the owner decides to open up a mall inside the park premises in order to offer something additional to the visitors.
 This is a great opportunity for the park owner to make some money, as well as for the brands, which would be interested in setting up stores inside the mall.
 But when it comes to attracting customers, it is highly likely that a visitor will choose to go to a well-known store instead of an unheard entity.
 This kind of user choice is mostly driven by the overall branding and marketing initiatives of businesses.
 Needless, to say advertising will continue to remain the backbone for driving sales for a business.

 In fact, this highlights the significance of a sound mobile marketing strategy for businesses to ensure that their products have a strong presence on mobile.
 So Bots or ‘no Bots’, mobile advertising will continue to play a decisive role in connecting brands with users.

 What can we look forward to?

 By creating an expansive ecosystem for businesses on its Messenger platform, Facebook has an interesting chance of changing the way we shop on mobile.

-It’ll be interesting to see how Facebook manages to make the bots feature exciting for the users and businesses.
-Will it (ro)Bot-ise the entire mobile shopping experience?
+It’ll be interesting to see how Facebook manages to make the bots feature exciting for users and businesses.
+Will, it (ro)Bot-ise the entire mobile shopping experience?
 Let’s wait and watch.

-Connect with the relevant audience & optimise your business prospects.
+Connect with the relevant audience & optimize your business prospects.
 Drop me a line at firstname.lastname@example.org to explore strategic marketing solutions for your brand using Affle’s MAAS platform.